-We offer tours of the Inn for prospective members at set times on Tuesdays and Thursdays during the legal year.
-We can only accommodate small groups, up to five people maximum, for ordinary tours.
+We offer tours of the Inn for prospective members at set times on Thursdays during the legal year.
+We can only accommodate small groups, up to five people maximum.
+You can book onto a tour via this link.

 University Visits